Mellvik/micromate/docs/cfinit.md

 - When started, CFinit reads and dumps the card's ID data in a readable format.
 A quick way to check if you're actually talking to the card.
 If you get gibberish, you have a hardware problem.
 Or, if you've moved the program to a different platform, an addressing problem (check the EQUs at the beginning of the program).
 - CFinit can read and write any 'sector' (block) on the card, and always uses LBA addressing.
 In order to avoid introducing 32 bit arithmetic, CFinit  divides the card into logical drives (aka 'units').
 Each drive has 64k blocks, and LBA2, the third byte of the block address, is the 'drive number', set by the 'u' command.
 - Notice that this program is created for CF-cards.
 It is useful for IDE drives and SD cards via IDE adapters, but some of the commands may not be meaningful.
-When used with SD card adapters, the ID data are coming from the adapter, not from the SD card (see the sample below).
+When used with SD card adapters, the ID data are coming from the adapter, not from the SD card (see examnples below).
-- Use this tool with great care - it overwrites data indiscriminately - there is no undo!
+- Use the tool with great care - it overwrites data indiscriminately - there is no undo!

-The commands:
+## The commands:
 - The H (HELP) command lists a short description of all commands.
 - The S command sets the 'current address' - the block # for the next read/write operation.
 Entering a number > 64k gives the modulo 64k number (65536 = 0 etc.).
-Entering nothing means zero.
+Entering nothing (CR) means zero.
 - The U command sets the logical drive # (unit), there is not sanity check.
 - The I command is partly a leftover from Searle's Format128.
 It initializes 128 consecutive blocks with a CP/M 2.2 directory pattern, starting at the current block address.
 - The D command dumps the content of the data buffer (last read data) in hex and ascii.
 - The C command reads the default and actual CHS data from the card.
-These are always the same, I have not found a way to change those data even though the specs indicate it should be possible.
+These are always the same, I have not found a way to change them even though the specs indicate it should be possible.
 - The R command reads the card's ID data into the buffer and displays the content in a reasonable way.
 This is what happens on startup.
 Use the D command after the R command to look at the raw data.
 - The G (Get) command reads the data block at the current address into the buffer and displays the content in hex/ascii.
 - The L command is a write/read test of the currently addressed block.
 It creates a diagnostic pattern in the data buffer, writes it to the card and reads it back.
 The patterns starts with 00ff, continues with ffff, feff, fdff etc. to 01ff.
 This pattern will reveal a problem I found on all CF cards connected to the Micromate, where writing xxFF will result in a random number of zeroes being written to the card, and never the FF.
 The same cards work fine on Grant Searle's design, and I never found the reason for the problem.
 Loading data not containing FF in the odd byte positions, works fine.
 SD cards with IDE adapters do not have this problem.